Updated Date : 10.06.2024

 2. Topkapi Palace

-Another must in Istanbul is the Topkapi Palace Museum.
-Being a resident of the Ottoman Sultans for 400 years, this palace must understand the Ottoman royal family.
-Inside, there are many collections about the daily lives of the royal family members and the people who lived and worked in the palace.
-The highlights are the Royal treasury and Religious Items Halls where you can see many objects that are highly precious or sacred.
-Costumes of the Sultans, swords used for ceremonial purposes, and highly decorated private rooms of the royal family are a bonus.
-If you visit the Topkapi Palace, don't miss the Konyali Restaurant for lunch or a coffee stop with breathtaking views of Istanbul's city.
+Another must in istanbul is the Topkapi Palace Museum.
+Being a resident of the Ottoman Sultans for 400 years, this palace must understand the Ottoman royal family. inside, there are many collections about the daily lives of the royal family members and the people who lived and worked in the palace.
+The highlights are the Royal treasury and Religious items Halls where you can see many objects that are highly precious or sacred.
+Costumes of the Sultans, swords used for ceremonial purposes, and highly decorated private rooms of the royal family are a bonus. if you visit the Topkapi Palace, don't miss the Konyali Restaurant for lunch or a coffee stop with breathtaking views of istanbul's city.

 Opening Hours: Every day is open from 09:00 to 17:00.
 On Tuesdays closed.
 Needed to enter at least an hour before it closes.